Skip to Content

 Garden Layout Tips

-• Position taller plants north to avoid shading shorter crops
+• Position tall plants on the north side to prevent shading shorter vegetables

-• Design water access points within fifty feet of all beds
+• Install water access points within fifty feet of every planting area

 Seasonal Planting Calendar